 Your youth group’s members probably own at least a dozen hats.
 One beanie, one fedora, one baseball cap, one Indiana Jones wool hat, etc. But they’re not allowed to wear these cool hats at school (or during the church service!).
 They’ll jump at the opportunity to pay a dollar to wear their favorite cap on Sunday morning.

 There’s nothing more fun than seeing your members expressing themselves, all while supporting a great cause.

-Books for Bucks is just like a yard sale; it’s just a little more specific.
-Instead of allowing your old books to gather dust, sell them to fund your next youth groups mission trip!
+Books for Bucks is like a yard sale; it’s just a little more specific.
+Instead of allowing your old books to gather dust, sell them to fund your next youth group mission trip!

 With the help of Youtube and Google, anyone can become a mind-blowing magician.
-As a youth group fundraiser, your youth can host a night of magic tricks and illusions.
+As a youth group fundraiser, your church can host a night of magic tricks and illusions.

-If you’ve never charmed a worm before, get ready to get your hands in the mud!
+If you’ve never charmed a worm before, get ready to get your hands dirty!
 This fundraiser works by providing paying customers (donors, church members, random passersby) with a dirt plot full of worms.

 By the end of a certain amount of time (typically 20 minutes), the farmer who has “charmed” the most worms to the surface of the dirt plot without digging any of them out wins a prize.

 45. All-Night Dance Party

 Appeal to the night owls and dancing fools alike by hosting an all-night dance party right in your church’s service hall.
 You only need to charge a few dollars a ticket in order to break even on costs and make a little extra for your church.